 - i.
-All exterior lighting in the City of Hancock must comply with these standards or will be considered a violation subject the penalties found in this Code. - Light levels are specified, calculated and measured in foot-candles.
-All footcandles values are maintained foot-candles. - Measurements are to be made at ground level, with the light-registering portion of the meter held parallel to the ground pointing up. - iv.
-All exterior light fixtures shall satisfy the following requirements: - The maximum light level of any light fixture cannot exceed 0.5 footcandles measured at the property line of any residential district, 2.0 foot-candles measured at the property line of any non-residential district, and 2.5 foot-candles at the property line of a parking lot. - b.
+All exterior lighting in the City of Hancock must comply with these standards or will be considered a violation subject the penalties found in this Code. - ii.
+Light levels are specified, calculated and measured in foot-candles.
+All foot-candles values are maintained foot-candles. - iii.
+Measurements are to be made at ground level, with the light-registering portion of the meter held parallel to the ground pointing up. - iv.
+All exterior light fixtures shall satisfy the following requirements: - a.
+The maximum light level of any light fixture cannot exceed 0.5 foot-candles measured at the property line of any residential district, 2.0 foot-candles measured at the property line of any non-residential district, and 2.5 foot-candles at the property line of a parking lot. - b.
 Glare lighting must not be oriented to direct glare or excessive illumination onto adjacent properties, streets or sidewalks. - c.
 All lighting fixtures and poles within a single development shall be consistent in style, color, size, height, and design and are compatible with the architecture character of the development. - d.
 Service connections for all freestanding lighting fixtures must be installed underground. - e.
 Any roof accent lighting must face downward and must be full cut-off. - f.
-Light fixtures within parking and vehicular areas may be no higher than 30 feet. - Light fixtures within pedestrian areas may be no higher than 15 feet. - h.
-Light fixtures located within 50 feet of a property line of a district that allows Single-Family dwellings may be no higher than 15 feet. - For LED (Light Emitting Diodes) lights, light output shall be capable of being further dimmed if the City of Hancock or the Zoning Administrator so requires when the lighting is judged to create a nuisance or hazard.
+Light fixtures within parking and vehicular areas may be no higher than 30 feet. - g.
+Light fixtures within pedestrian areas may be no higher than 15 feet. - h.
+Light fixtures located within 50 feet of a property line of a district that allows single-family dwellings may be no higher than 15 feet.

-- j.
+- i.
 Light fixtures in parking and vehicular display areas must be full cutoff.
 In all other areas, light fixtures with more than 2,000 lumens must be full cutoff unless they meet all of the following: - 1.
 Decorative, non-cutoff fixtures with maximum initial lumens generated by each fixture does not exceed 9,500 lumens; - 2.
 If the unshielded fixture has all metal halide, fluorescent, induction, white high-pressure sodium and color-corrected high-pressure sodium lamps, the outer lamp envelope must be coated with an internal white frosting to diffuse light; - 3.
-All metal halide fixtures equipped with a medium base socket must use either an internal refractive lens or a wide-body refractive globe; or - 4.
-All non-cutoff fixture open-bottom lights must have equipped with full cutoff fixture shields.
+All metal halide fixtures equipped with a medium base socket must use either an internal refractive lens or a wide-body refractive alobe; or - All non-cutoff fixture open-bottom lights must have equipped with full cutoff fixture shields.